-Oncology care research at CPCE focuses on improving the outcomes of pediatric cancer patients by investigating and identifying ways to improve treatment.
+Oncology care and survivorship research at CPCE focus on improving the outcomes of pediatric cancer patients by investigating and identifying ways to improve treatment.
 Through research into variation of care across institutions, genetic predictors of treatment responses, and risk factors for treatment complications, this work can provide invaluable education to pediatric oncologists.

 Acute myeloid leukemia (AML) is a cancer of the blood and bone marrow that affects immature blood cell growth.
 The second most common form of leukemia in children, AML is found throughout the bloodstream or in an organ, and must be treated aggressively as soon as possible after diagnosis.

 Led by Richard Aplenc, MD, PhD, MSCE, CPCE’s research efforts in this area aim to improve the outcomes of children with cancer, particularly AML, by determining the genetic predictors of treatment response (specifically relapse and infection risk) and studying the clinical epidemiology of risk factors for treatment complications and outcome disparities using administrative data sets, particularly focusing on disparities in outcomes and antibiotic and intensive care resource utilization.